 In 2022 NESST changed the name to the Network of Emergency Support Services Teams (NESST) and created a Society to recognize and support the broader ESS Community.

 Over the last few years, many British Columbians have experienced significant disasters such as wildfires, flooding and landslides.
 It is crucial that we prepare our Emergency Support Services (ESS) Volunteers to respond effectively.
 The NESST conference provides multiple training and exercise opportunities.
 In Northern British Columbia, our municipalities are spread out.
 In order to bring volunteers together for training, we decided it would be more efficient to have a larger event that brought everyone together.
 By doing this we can provide multiple learning opportunities.

-This conference has been primarily funded by the generous support of our community organizations and corporations.
-In an effort to continue to keep attendance low for the volunteers who attend every year, the NESST Organizing Committee, made up of Emergency Support Services leaders from across Northern BC, continues to reach out for assistance to fund the conference.
+This conference is funded by the generous support of our community organizations and corporations across BC.
+In an effort to continue to keep the cost of attendance low for the volunteers who attend, the NESST Organizing Committee, made up of Emergency Support Services leaders, volunteers and partner agencies from across BC, continues to reach out for assistance to fund the conference.
 If you are aware of a funding stream that may help support the conference please visit: https://www.nesst.ca/sponsorship.

 The NESST conference will be held live and virtually in various locations, making it accessible to the maximum number of emergency responders throughout the province.